can3p/perlotto/README.md

   note that this information is only required for last.fm stuff but who knows if we need it for something else, right?

+* And of course you need to be able to make your service work inside Perlotto app.

 ## Packaging

 ```bash